Yeah, sure it is.

 The reason there's all that Beethoven is that the season ends with a three-week Beethoven Festival.
 This is a close follow-on to this past season's Beethoven and Bates concert.
 (This past season, Mason Bates was the living composer who had more than one work performed.)
 There's some fun stuff on the LvB Fest, including a recreation of the four-hour program that introduced a couple of Beethoven's symphonies, a piano concerto, and a few other odd ends, plus a well-cast Fidelio that, for all I know, will match June's incredible Peter Grimes.
 No, wait, not going to happen, because even the best-performed Fidelio isn't as good a work as Grimes.
 Still!

 Now, Terry Teachout quite rightly reminded people a while back on his blog that there are newcomers to this music who've never heard the Beethoven or any of the other guys listed above.
 (I'm pointing a figure at you, SFS: another all-male season.)
 Yes, symphony orchestras have to play a little, or even more than a little, Beethoven, Brahms, Tchaikowsky, etc. Still: see the photo above.
-There's plenty of music I'd like to hear, but how much risk is involved in a season the upcoming season??
+There's plenty of music I'd like to hear, but how much risk is involved in a season like the upcoming season??

 Enough of the complaining.
 There are some programs I'm at least a little excited about.
 There's the Brahms program, conducted mostly by Herbert Blomstedt and featuring the German Requiem with Christian Gerhaher as the baritone soloist.
 Okay, this is not exactly exotic music, but Blomstedt was so great the last time I saw him that I have to attend this program.
 Also, I love the piece, and Gerhaher (who is also giving a recital in September, through San Francisco Performances) has a gigantic reputation.